List of BBC television channels and radio stations

 This is a list of local, regional, national and international television channels and radio stations owned by the British Broadcasting Corporation (BBC) in the United Kingdom and around the world.
+The radio and television channel numbers are not correlated based on content categories.

 List of television channels

 In the UK, as well as on Freeview, satellite and cable services, the BBC's licence-funded television channels and their programmes can be watched live and on demand via BBC iPlayer.
 They can also be seen in Ireland and some parts of mainland Europe.